|How does PSY/NRO D-level enrollment work?|

 Most often, your supervisor will be a member of the UTSC Psychology or Neuroscience faculty.
-Our three cross-appinted faculty are also able to supervise research courses: Sam Maglio (Management), Patrick McGowan (Biology), and Phil Monohan (Linguistics).
+There are a few cross-appointed faculty in management/biology/linguistices whoi are also able to supervise research courses.
 Sessional instructors are not typically permitted to supervise research courses.

 It is not uncommon for students to seek out supervisors from affiliated teaching hospitals or mental health centers in the community, who may be conducting research in an area not currently explored by one of our faculty.
 Faculty from related disciplines on campus such as Management (in industrial organizational psychology) or Linguistics (primarily psycholinguistics) could also serve as suitable supervisors on these research projects.
 In any of these cases, students with a primary supervisor from outside our department will be required to also secure a co-supervisor from the UTSC Psychology or Neuroscience faculty.
 The UTSC co-supervisor will act as a resource to your primary supervisor, to help clarify student expectations (i.e. how to evaluate a project, how often meetings should occur, etc.) and process (i.e. how to assess an application, how to submit grades, importance of keeping meeting logs, etc.).
 They can also provide support if any conflicts arise in the primary supervisory relationship.

 How do I enroll in a research course?

 Students interested in the Supervised Study (PSYC90/C93, NROC90/C93) or Thesis (PSYD98, NROD98) courses should refer to the descriptions in the UTSC Course Calendar, as well as the information contained in the application forms.
 Students should also familiarize themselves with the undergraduate ethics protocols.